 Whether using the random or point-based character generation method, it is important to note that the maximum benefit a given power can receive from limitations is eight steps - four from an individual power limitation, and four from a character limitation.
 Any further limitations levied against a power will grant no additional point reduction or power increase (usually not an issue, but it happens with things like vampires).

 No matter how limited they are though, all powers cost at least one point.

-If a limitation does not affect the character as a whole, or at the very least all of his powers, it is considered a power limitation.
-Constraints of this variety only offer the bonus described to the power or powers it is applied to, special circumstances notwithstanding.
-This allows a player to boost the values on only some of his or her ascendant abilities, as they see fit, instead of saddling all their powers with a like constraint.
+If a limitation does not affect the character as a whole, or at the very least all of their powers, it is considered a power limitation.
+Such constraints only offer the bonus described to the power or powers it is applied to, special circumstances notwithstanding.
+This allows a player to boost the values on only some of his or her ascendant abilities, as he sees fit, instead of saddling all of their powers with a like constraint.

 While the above offers general hints when applying limitations to a power, there are a number of recurring power limitations that appear throughout fiction.
 Some of these are expounded upon in the individual character generation books, others are general (or common) enough that they can apply to any character's powers.
 Some of these common power limitations include the following: